South of Rinjani : Benang Kelambu and Tetebatu

 In Benang Kelambu site, there is a complex system of guiding fees in place depending on how much waterfalls you want to see.
 As it is written on the official information boards, guide are really necessary only for 2 minors waterfalls.
 The sole entry is 10’000Rp.
 Immediately on your left after you pass the portal, you have Benang Stokel waterfall.
 For Benang Kelambu, keep driving after you purchased your ticket and take 3 times left.

-I’ve spend 2 days in Tetebatu a few years ago.
+I’ve spent 2 days in Tetebatu a few years ago.
 You have accomodations there.
 It is a good base to further explore the area.

 North of Rinjani : Sembalun and Senaru